simonspa/corryvreckan/src/modules/EventLoaderEUDAQ2/README.md

 If no detector is capable of defining events, the `[Metronome]` model needs to be used.

+Tags stores in the EUDAQ2 event header are read, a conversion to a double value is attempted and, if successful, a profile with the value over the number of events in the respective run is automatically allocated and filled.
+This feature can e.g. be used to log temperatures of the devices during data taking, simply storing the temperature as event tags.

 ### Requirements
 This module requires an installation of [EUDAQ2](https://eudaq.github.io/).
 The installation path needs to be set to
 ```bash